steipete/InterposeKit/README.md

 ### Can I ship this?
 Yes, absolutely.
 The goal for this one prokect is a simple library that doesn't try to be too smart.
 I did this in [Aspects](https://github.com/steipete/Aspects) and while I loved this to no end, it's problematic and can cause side-effects with other code that tries to be clever.
 InterposeKit is boring, so you don't have to worry about conditions like "We added New Relic to our app and now [your thing crashes](https://github.com/steipete/Aspects/issues/21)".

-### It's 2020 mate.
-[Even security exploits now have logos](https://heartbleed.com/).
-Get with the times!
-I know, I know.
-Will be up soon!

 ### It does not do X
 Pull Requests welcome!
 You might wanna open a draft before to lay out what you plan, I want to keep the feature-set minimal so it stays simple and no-magic.